-Intangible assets - Ebank trademark
+Intangible assets - Ebank trademark (June 2018)

-First National Bank of Namibia Limited, impaired the Ebank trademark after management reviewed the value of the trademark and found that it would no longer meet future needs of the group.
-This trademark has been impaired to a carrying amount of N\$ nil based on its anticipated value in use to the business and an impairment loss of N\$ 13.7 million recognised.
+First National Bank of Namibia Ltd, impaired the Ebank trademark after management reviewed the value of the trademark and found that it would no longer meet future needs of the group.
+This trademark has been impaired to a carrying amount of N\$ nil based on its anticipated value in use to the business and an impairment loss of N\$13.7 million recognised.

-Intangible assets - software and development costs
+Intangible assets - software and development costs (June 2018)

-First National Bank of Namibia Limited, impaired software after management reviewed their information technology platform and found that the software would no longer meet future needs as Ebank customers were migrated to the FNB Core banking system.
-This software has been impaired to a carrying amount of N\$ nil based on its anticipated value in use to the business and an impairment loss of N\$ 25.6 million recognised.
+Ebank Ltd, a subsidiary of First National Bank of Namibia Ltd, impaired software after management reviewed their information technology platform and found that the software would no longer meet future needs as Ebank customers were migrated to the FNB core banking system.
+This software has been impaired to a carrying amount of N\$ nil based on its anticipated value in use to the business and an impairment loss of N\$25.6 million recognised.